 Welcome to my website.
-I am currently a Ph.D. candidate in Economics at the University of Munich, primarily interested in behavioral & experimental economics, public policy & political economy, and behavioral & experimental finance.
+I am an Assistant Professor in the Economics department at Tilburg University, primarily interested in behavioral & experimental economics, public policy & political economy, and behavioral & experimental finance.

 With my research, I seek to understand how insights from behavioral economics influence behavior in questions of public policy, political economy, as well as finance and firm organization.
 In the past, I have predominantly used secondary data, as well as laboratory & field experiments.

 06/01/2018: My paper “Shocking Racial Attitudes: Black G.I.s in Europe” (with Mark Westcott) has been awarded the Best Paper Award at the 2018 Young Economists’ Meeting in Brno.